-On Christmas Eve, 1944, my father, Staff Sergeant John Petro, arrived in Strasbourg with the 42nd “Rainbow” Infantry Division.
+On Christmas Eve, 1944, my father, Staff Sergeant John Petro, entered the frontline at Strasbourg with the 42nd “Rainbow” Infantry Division in 20-degree weather.
 Eight days earlier, the Battle of the Bulge had begun.
-The 42nd Division and others supplied much-needed reinforcements to the most extensive and bloodiest battle of World War II involving American forces.
-610,000 Americans, 55,000 British, and 72,000 Free French troops were engaged in this battle.
+The 42nd Division, along with others, supplied much-needed reinforcements to the most extensive and bloodiest battle of World War II involving American forces.
+610,000 Americans, 55,000 British, and 72,000 Free French troops were involved in this battle.

 The German Wacht am Rhein “Watch on the Rhine” offensive had begun a week before my father arrived.
 By Christmas Eve, the American troops at the Battle of the Bulge had taken heavy casualties, and reinforcements were invaluable.
 The bad weather had weakened the American supply lines.
 The winter of 1944 was one of the coldest in recorded history; temperatures averaged 20 degrees Fahrenheit.
 Frostbite was rampant.

 Of all the uniformed American troops in the world at that time, 1/8th took part in the Battle of the Bulge.

 42nd “Rainbow” Infantry Division

-My father was 23 years old when he arrived in Strasbourg on Christmas Eve in 1944.
-The 42nd Division had landed at the French port of Marseilles on December 8 or 9 from America.
+My father was 23 years old when he arrived in Strasbourg on that Christmas Eve in 1944.
+The 42nd Division had landed at the French port of Marseilles from America on December 8 or 9.
 They were called Task Force Linden, under the command of Brigadier General Henning Linden, and they marched from the coast up to the German-held French region of Alsace as part of the 7th Army.
 The 42nd Division took up a 31-mile sector along the Rhine River defensive lines.
 They exchanged machine-gun fire with the Germans on Christmas Day.
 The Germans tried to send a boat across the river but were turned back by automatic weapons fire.

 From there, on December 26, some of the 42nd Division would move north and west to the Battle of the Bulge.
 Others moved to the major battle Operation Northwind (sometimes called “the Other Battle of the Bulge”) to prevent the Germans from smashing through the Alsace-Lorraine region in January 1945.